 Perhaps the biggest reason why later versions of these applications require SSE2 is because Visual Studio 2012 and later automatically compile code for SSE2 processors, so many developers are not even aware of it.

-The applications listed here require at least Windows XP with Service Pack 3.
+The applications listed here were tested with Windows XP with Service Pack 3.
 Updates for the embedded edition of Windows XP (which can be installed on the regular Windows XP with a registry modification) started requiring SSE2 in August 2018.

 The last version of Windows to not require SSE2 is Windows 7.
 In March 2018, updates for Windows 7 started requiring SSE2.